aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 ## 10-CONSTRUCT-NODE

-As we realize that we won't be able to release additional major versions of the "constructs" in order to ensure interoperability between domains is always possible, we need to closely examine the API of this library.
+Since we won't be able to release additional major versions of the "constructs" library (in order to ensure interoperability between domains is always possible), we need to closely examine the API of this library.

 In particular, the API of the `Construct` class, which is the base of all constructs in all CDKs, should be as small as possible in order not to "pollute"